Saturday, March 8, 2025

 "But I didn't have any," responded Bill.

 "That's so," said the clerk.
 "Well, get out!
-It seems to me that I've lost a money somehow, but I can't make out exactly how it happened."
+It seems to me that I've lost money somehow, but I can't make out exactly how it happened."

 Lincoln looked at his advisor.
 "So it is with the tariff," he said.
 "Somebody gets the money, but I don't understand exactly how."
 [1]